-Each Azure region has three availability zones.
-Because of this, placing the quorum nodes in separate availability zones is not possible.
+The majority of Google Cloud regions have three availability zones.
+Because of this, placing the quorum nodes in separate availability zones is usually not possible.
 However, with three RAC nodes spanning three availability zones, placing the quorum nodes in the same availability zones as the RAC nodes still allows achieving the expected HA capabilities.
-Such a cluster can tolerate the loss of any two nodes or loss of any one availability zone without incurring database downtime.
+Such a cluster can tolerate loss of any two nodes or loss of any one availability zone without database downtime.

-FlashGrid Cluster on Azure with three RAC database nodes
+FlashGrid Cluster on Google Cloud with three RAC database nodes